DJSapit/197z-Activities-Sapit/README.md

 ```bash
 python train.py
 ```
-Dataset used for testing is automatically downloaded.
+Highest test accuracy achieved was 93% with a 651k parameter model.

 KWS Inference
 ----------

 ```bash
 python kws-infer.py
 ```
 Pretrained Model is automatically downloaded.
+Use '--button' flag to enable manual activation of recording.
+Press 'q' and 'esc' to quit, and any other key to activate recording.

 For `train.py` and `kws-infer.py`, add `-h` or `--help` to see a list of commands.